onap/archived-cli/docs/cmd_help.rst

  create-or-update         Onap service create or update.
 It is of type
                           BOOL.
 By default, it is false.
  -m | --host-url          Onap host url.
 It is of type URL.
 By default, it
-                          is read from environment variable ONAP_HOST_URL.
+                          is read from environment variable OPEN_HOST_URL.
  -h | --help              Onap command help message.
 It is of type STRING.
                           By default, it is false.
  -v | --version           Onap command service version.
 It is of type